 Picture 1.
 Examination of polyurethanes with correct mixing ratio (blue) and an excess of isocyanate (red).
 The excess is shown by the resonance of the isocyanate group at 2274 cm.−1.

 Picture 2.
 Time tracking of the cross-linking reaction of an unsaturated polyester with styrene.
 The decrease of the sytrol concentration and the increase of the poly(styrene) concentration can be seen.

 With every change in a system (e.g. phase transformation, chemical reactions), heat is either absorbed or released.
 This can be quantitatively investigated using differential scanning calorimetry.
-At the ibac, a DSC 206 Phoenix from Netzsch can be used to measure cooling and heating processes from approx. -50 to 600 °C; the cooling and heating rates can be measured from 0.1 to 100 K-min.−1 einstellbar.
+At the ibac, cooling and heating processes from approx. -50 to 600 °C can be measured with a DSC 204 F1 Phoenix from Netzsch; the cooling and heating rates are adjustable from 0.1 to 100 K-min−1.−1 einstellbar.

 Basically, phase transitions, specific heat capacities and decomposition points that are characteristic for the respective substance can be determined with this measurement technique.
 Furthermore, both exothermic and endothermic chemical reactions can be observed in a time-dependent manner.
 For polymer materials, the glass transition temperature and the degree of crystallisation are also determined if required.
 Only a small amount of sample material is required for the measurement (approx. 5 mg).
 The samples can be measured in air, nitrogen or pure oxygen atmosphere.

 Picture 3.
 Determination of the glass transition temperature on an unsaturated polyester.

 Using temperature-modulated DSC, it is possible to separate overlapping processes into reversible and non-reversible components.
 Glass transitions can therefore be very well separated from other effects, such as curing, decomposition, evaporation, relaxation or cold crystallisation.